garylirocks/quickrefs/react.markdown

 - Provide initial state to `useState`, it can be of any type;
 - `useState` returns an array, first element is the state, second is the function to update the state;
+- By passing a function to `useState`, you can lazy initialize a state variable, the function only get called when the variable is first used;
 - The state value is kept when component re-renders;
-- By passing a function to `useState`, you can lazy initialize a state variable, the function only get called when the variable is first used;
+- The value-updating function replace the variable, instead of merging it as `this.setState` does;

 ### Effect Hooks

 - Data fetching, subscriptions, manually changing the DOM: these are "side effects", they can affect other components and can't be done during rendering;
 - The Effect Hook `useEffect` performs side effects from a function component;
 - The code in an effect runs after every render, equivalent to `componentDidMount`, `componentDidUpdate`;
+- A second param to `useEffect` tells React to only run an effect when the param changes;
-- If you return a function from an effect, it runs when the component unmounts (`componentWillUnmount`), as well as before subsequent render;
+- If an effect requires cleanup, you can return a function from it, it runs when the component unmounts (`componentWillUnmount`), as well as before subsequent render;
+- React defers running `useEffect` until after the browser has painted;

 ```js
 function FriendStatusWithCounter(props) {